nasa-gibs/onearth/src/modules/time_service/README.md

 specified in the URL request, i.e.:
 `/{endpoint}?layer={layer_name}&datetime=YYYY-MM-DD&key1=geographic&key2=best`

-`time_snap` currently uses a Redis database for queries, but other handlers can be easily added.
+`time_service` currently uses a Redis database for queries, but other handlers can be easily added.

 ## Dependencies